aubreypc/cs203-S2019-conduct/conduct.md

 An individual who has received any number of infractions may appeal said infraction(s) directly to the instructor of the course.
-Any decision received from the instructor in regard to being given the infraction(s) will be final.
+Any decision received from the instructor for being given the infraction(s) will be final.

 ## Names of Individuals who Agree to Adhere to the Guide